 Do you need to use a car in later life to stay connected, healthy and well?
+Are there positive stories of mobility in later life?

 Connectivity:

 People and Places

 Older people's

 need to travel

 TERTIARY MOBILITY NEEDS

 Aesthetic Needs

 e.g. The need for the journey itself, for relaxation, visit nature.

 No explicit purpose.